ipod1g/riotlogin-clone-client/README.md

 -  Replica of Riot Games Client
 -  Registration on MySQL database
--  Server login authorization (no hashing on password yet)
+-  Server login authorization with hashing and JWT
 -  Interactive and Responsive UI
 -  Optimizations for loading time